-In order to create an accurate WBS, you’ll have to consider resources as well.
-However, we’ve made “scheduling resources” our next section to dive a little deeper into what this entails.
+In order to create an accurate WBS, you’ll have to consider resources—i.e., your team—as well.
+Let’s dive a little deeper into what scheduling resources entails.

-“Resources” is a term which commonly refers to skilled employees.
+“Resources” is a term that commonly refers to skilled employees.
 When planning a project, it’s important to consider the budgetary aspects of scheduling these employees.